How can I Support Faithworks?

 4. Can I participate in a construction project if I’m not skilled?

-There are usually tasks to be accomplished at each site which do not require construction skills.
+There are always tasks at each site that do not require construction skills.
 When you fill out the application form you will have an opportunity to indicate that you do not have these skills.
-Your application will be processed in light of the tasks to be accomplished.
+Your application will be considered based on the goals of the trip.

 5. Do I have to be a particular denomination to go on a mission trip?

 Definitely not.
 FaithWorks is a wider Christian community effort.
-As a matter of fact, one of the things that makes our trips so rich for participants is the diversity of denominational expression!
+One of the things that make our trips so rich for participants is the diversity of denominational expression!
 It is not unusual to have five or more denominations represented on one mission.

 6. Do I have to be a Christian to participate in a mission trip?

-No. However, FAITHWORKS is openly Christian in purpose, goal, and behavior.
-We minister in the name of Jesus Christ and we worship together daily.
-Be sure to read FaithWorks Goals and Core Values and the FAQ about FaithWorks Mission Trips.
+No. However, FaithWorks is openly Christian in purpose, goal, and behavior.
+We minister in the name of Jesus Christ and pray together daily.
+We encourage you to read FaithWorks Goals and Core Values and the FAQ about FaithWorks Mission Trips.
 Would you like to taste and see the joy Christians share when they work together?
-Then give us a call to discuss your interest with him.
+Then give us a call to discuss your interest in serving on a mission trip.

-7. Can someone participate on a medical mission trip who doesn’t have medical experience or expertise?
+7. Can someone participate in a medical mission trip who doesn’t have medical experience or expertise?

 Yes.
-There are a few “lay” tasks to be accomplished on each medical mission trip.
-These tasks include assisting patients through the process, translating, and serving as trip photographer.
-When you register, you will have an opportunity to indicate the skill you can contribute.
+There are non-medical tasks on each medical mission trip.
+These tasks include assisting patients, translating, serving as a trip photographer, processing paperwork, filing, assisting the pharmacy, and completing basic construction tasks.
+When you register, you will have an opportunity to indicate any skills or languages that you speak that might be useful.

-8. Do you need to know a foreign language to participate on some mission trips?
+8. Do you need to know a foreign language to participate in some mission trips?

 9. Can I participate on a mission trip if I can’t stay the whole time?